About Us

 That is why Lawrence Memorial Hospital has shown a commitment to implementing state of the art equipment, services, and community programs that improve the quality of life for Lawrence County families.
 We feel it is necessary to take these extra steps towards making our “home” a better place.

 Lawrence Healthcare provides Lawrence County and surrounding areas with quality healthcare through Lawrence Memorial Hospital, Lawrence Hall Health and Rehabilitation, Family Medical Center, and our Specialty Clinic.
 The flagship facility, Lawrence Memorial Hospital, serves as a 25-bed, critical access hospital, complete with a full-service laboratory, radiology department, 24-hour emergency department and a Swing Bed program, while also offering cardiac rehabilitation, sleep disorders testing and rehabilitative services.
-Lawrence Hall Health and Rehabilitation serves as a 125-bed long term care facility, offering 24 hour skilled nursing care, a memory care unit, and both long term and short term rehabilitation.
+Lawrence Hall Health and Rehabilitation serves as a 125-bed long term care facility, offering 24-hour skilled nursing care, in-house dialysis, both long term and short term rehabilitation, specialty programs include cardiology, wound care, behavioral health, and a secured female only memory care unit.

 More information about Lawrence Healthcare’s facilities and services is found through our homepage, lawrencememorial.info or by calling (870) 886-1265.